 You can freeze it in ice cube trays if you like or in any plastic tub or bag that's suitable for freezer use.

-Defrost thoroughly before use and ensure it’s at room temperature before starting the recipe.
+Defrost thoroughly before starting the recipe.

 Trouble shooting: how to make sure your aquafaba meringues don't fall flat (literally)